PappilaHeidi/Kouluprojekti-2/README.md

 │   │   ├── docs/
 │   │   │   ├── images/            # Folder contains all images used in Mkdocs
 │   │   │   │   └── .png
-│   │   │   ├── weeks/             # Folder contains all the Sprint files
+│   │   │   ├── weeks/             # Folder contains all the Sprint and other documentation files
 │   │   │   │   └── sprints
 │   │   │   ├── .pages             # Required for pages
 │   │   │   ├── index.md           # First page